-OSIG's Accreditation Manager is continuing work towards having the agency accredited by both the Virginia Law Enforcement Professional Standards Commission and the Commission on Accreditation for Law Enforcement Agencies.
-Both of these designations will assist OSIG in maintaining its high level of integrity, accountability and transparency among not only other law enforcement agencies, but with the citizens of the Commonwealth as well.
+Led by the Accreditation Manager, OSIG achieved accreditation by the Virginia Law Enforcement Professional Standards Commission (VLEPSC) in March 2024.
+The agency is pursuing an additional accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+Both VLEPSC and CALEA accreditation will assist OSIG in maintaining its high level of integrity, accountability and transparency among not only other law enforcement agencies, but with the citizens of the Commonwealth as well.